Our Favorite Reality Stars' Reads

 Most Talkative: Stories From the Frontlines of Pop Culture

 Only Bravo’s own daddy could write a memoir as hilarious, truthful, cringeworthy, uplifting and engaging as Most Talkative.
-Much like you might expect, Andy pushes himself to tell the truth and nothing but the truth in the same manner he pushes the same on housewives during reunions.
+Much like you might expect, Andy pushes himself to tell the truth and nothing but the truth in the same manner he pushes the housewives toward the truth during reunions.

 We saw Erika meet with her ghost writer (so I guess not technically a ghost writer but) on last season of RHOBH to discuss stories she wanted to include in her book.
 Even though the memoir includes stories from her childhood, the book is under her alter egos’s name: Erika Jayne.
 We don’t often see this housewife get emotional on the show, so learning more about her and how she got where she is is some refreshing, and often emotional, honesty.